DarkRedOS/APK/README.md

 # APK

-This repo is used to store APK's of projects I've created.
+This repo is used to store APKs of projects I've created.

 ## Installation